-Unfortunately this is not yet possible because dBs Film is not part of the German state funded education system and therefore do not qualify for subsidy.
-StudentenWerk seldom have enough places for the demand in Berlin in any case, so many students go to private accommodation providers, some of which are shown as links on our main accommodation web page.
+Unfortunately this is not yet possible because dBs Berlin is not part of the German state funded education system and therefore do not qualify for subsidy.
+StudentenWerk seldom have enough places for the demand in Berlin in any case, so many students go to private accommodation providers.

-We keep an up to date database on events and services in Berlin and will help where we can with understanding German authorities or official processes, such as registering yourself as a resident or how to set up a phone account.
+We keep an up to date database on events and services in Berlin and will help where we can with understanding German authorities or official processes, such as registering yourself as a resident.